selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

   //These two variables are directly set on the app builder, this is why I am using the api keyword
   @api query;
   @api ResultsPerPage;
-  //These two will be used to populate the datatable
+  //These two will be used to populate the data table
   @track columns = [];
   @track data = [];